miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 kettle on love letters with trojans.
-Understand their smile is just instinctive grimace, how are you - jerking your hands at the thought about clave.
+Understand their smile is just instinctive grimace, how are you - jerking your hands at the thought about keyboard.
 If you want to check how they are on actually refer to strangers - just try to "catch a car", how are you did with us.
 Immediately make sure that in addition to